 All occupational health records are strictly confidential and stored in compliance with Access to Medical Records Act 1988 and the Data Protection Act 1998.
 No details or reports relating to an employee's occupational health records will be given to any other person outside designated officers at the University of Reading.

 If you need Occupational Health advice (staff or managers) please contact your School or Service Human Resources Partner or Health and Safety Services in the first instance.
 Referrals to Occupational Health are made by the line manager following a discussion with the member of staff - a management referral forms is completed and sent to Occupational Health Services.

-NB: Please note that neither Occupational Health nor the University Medical Practice provide first aid.
+NB: Please note the Occupational Health Team do not provide first aid.
 First aid is provided by First Aiders/Emergency First Aiders in each building - see local notice boards for contact details.
 Security Services provide basic first aid cover out of hours - see Emergency Procedures and Contacts.
 If more than basic first aid is required, telephone 999 for an ambulance.